 Depending on the blowing agent, emissions used to be F11, F12, F22, butane and pentane.
 Nowadays, emissions are almost exclusively pentane, since this is the most frequently used blowing agent and since it is forbidden by law to use F-gases.

-Asphalt blowing
+Bitumen blowing

-Asphalt blowing stills are sources of particulate hydrocarbon, gaseous hydrocarbon and carbon monoxide.
+Bitumen blowing stills are sources of particulate hydrocarbon, gaseous hydrocarbon and carbon monoxide.
 Emissions of gaseous hydrocarbons are small because of the prior removal of volatile hydrocarbons in the distillation units.

-The type of crude and characteristics of the asphalt may influence the emissions.
-For instance, the US Environmental Protection Agency (USEPA, 1980) hypothesizes that uncontrolled emissions are higher for asphalts derived from the more volatile West Coast or Middle East crudes than from the mid-continent crudes.
-Process parameters influencing emissions include the blowing temperature, air rate, design/configuration of the still, and the type of product desired (e.g. saturant or coating asphalt).
+The type of crude and characteristics of the bitumen may influence the emissions.
+For instance, the US Environmental Protection Agency (USEPA, 1980) hypothesizes that uncontrolled emissions are higher for bitumen derived from the more volatile West Coast or Middle East crudes than from the mid-continent crudes.
+Process parameters influencing emissions include the blowing temperature, air rate, design/configuration of the still, and the type of product desired (e.g. saturant or coating bitumen).

 Tyre production